 Security Concerns in Control Rooms: Safeguarding Critical Infrastructure

-In today’s digital landscape, the security of control rooms is more crucial than ever.
-These hubs are vital for the management of critical infrastructure, and as cyber threats evolve, so do the demands for stringent security measures.
+Control room security is more crucial than ever, as these hubs are vital for managing critical infrastructure. s cyber threats evolve, so do the demands for stringent security measures.
 With the implementation of the new EU directive NIS2 set for October 2024, organizations must prepare for increased legal requirements surrounding cybersecurity.

 Understanding NIS2 and Its Implications

 The NIS2 directive focuses on enhancing cybersecurity across the EU, particularly for critical infrastructure sectors.
 This means that operators, contractors, and suppliers will need to prioritize information security.
 The directive emphasizes supply chain security, requiring organizations to ensure that their suppliers and service providers meet specific security standards.
-Here are the key requirements outlined in NIS2:
+Here are some key requirements for suppliers and integrators outlined in NIS2:

 • Products: Ensure security during IT procurement.